 Mr HENG Swee Keat

 Mr Heng Swee Keat is the Minister for Finance and Member of Parliament for Tampines GRC.
 The Ministry of Finance manages the national budget, oversees corporate governance regulations, and supervises the prudent investment and utilisation of public funds and government reserves.
-Mr Heng chairs a national committee that is studying strategies for Singapore's future economy.
+Mr Heng co-chaired the Committee on the Future Economy (CFE), which charted the strategies for Singapore's next phase of growth.
+He chairs the tripartite Future Economy Council, which oversees the implementation of national strategies in areas such as skills and capabilities development, innovation and productivity, and industry transformation.
+He is also the Deputy Chairman of the National Research Foundation, which sets the direction for Singapore's research, innovation and enterprise strategies.

 Before this, Mr Heng served as Minister for Education from 2011 to 2015.
 He drove programmes for a student-centric, values-driven education system, emphasising the holistic development of students and multiple educational pathways.
 While at MOE, Mr Heng also led Our Singapore Conversation, a national consultation exercise that reached out to close to 50,000 Singaporeans on their aspirations for Singapore's future.
 In 2015, he chaired the Singapore 50 (SG50) Steering Committee leading the celebrations for Singapore's Golden Jubilee.